FelineJTD/Dropsuite-Technical-Test/README.md

 ## How It Works
 The program scans the directory for files, each file will be compared to previous files (recorded in a hash table), and if a match is found, it is added to the number of occurences of the same file and the program stops the comparison and continues to the next file, otherwise if a match is not found, the file is considered a 'new' kind of file and registered to the hash table.

+## Usage of Multi-Threading
+Multi-Threading may also be implemented to speed things up, but I did not implement it since I am not yet familiar with Ruby's multi-threading.